-The POC is the analysis of information from the formal evaluations and the person-centered supports assessment and is based on the unique personal outcomes identified, defined and prioritized by the beneficiary.
+The POC is the analysis of information from the formal evaluations and the personcentered supports assessment and is based on the unique personal outcomes identified, defined and prioritized by the beneficiary.

-The POC is developed through a collaborative process involving the beneficiary, family, friends or other support systems, the support coordinator, appropriate professionals/service providers, and others who know the beneficiary best.
+The POC is developed through a collaborative process involving the beneficiary and the persons who the beneficiary chooses to participate in the process that may include, family, friends or other support systems, the support coordinator and appropriate professionals/service providers and others who know the beneficiary best.